ocular-d/styleguide-editorial/docs/code-samples.md

 Make placeholder text meaningful by referring to what the user is expected to enter.
 Make it all caps and separate words with underscores.

-When the placeholder text is in a paragraph, format it as inline code and make it italic.
+When the placeholder text is in a paragraph, format it as inline code and make it *italic*.

 When in a code block, use line highlighting to point the reader to lines that have placeholder text.